What Your Task Velocity Is Really Telling You

 When Task Velocity falls below 1.0x or trends downward over several weeks, it's almost always one of three things.

 Inbox inflation.
 You're capturing more than you're processing.
-This is common when a new project starts, when you're in a busy period, or when you've been using Principal Task as a capture-only tool without doing regular reviews.
+This is common right after a busy period starts, or when you've been using Principal Task as a capture-only tool without doing regular reviews.
 The signal here is a large number of open tasks with no due dates, no folders, and no statuses.
-If you filter the velocity chart by folder and find one folder with dramatically lower velocity than the others, that folder is likely the culprit.
+Filtering the velocity chart by folder and finding one folder with dramatically lower velocity than the others usually points straight at the culprit.
 The fix is a deliberate audit: assign, break down, or delete the tasks that are inflating the list.

 Genuine workload increase.
 Sometimes you're just being asked to do more than can be done.
 This shows up as a consistent downward trend even when your tasks are well-organized and your completion rate on individual items is healthy.
 If this is what's happening, the score is telling you something real about capacity, not about your system.
 The useful question isn't "how do I fix my score" — it's "what do I stop doing, defer, or delegate?"

-Stale tasks from past projects.
+Leftover tasks from finished work.
 Tasks that were relevant three months ago but will never be completed are still counted.
-They appear as persistent open items and drag the denominator of your score upward without any corresponding completions.
-If your oldest open tasks are months or years old, a cleanup pass — completing, canceling, or deleting them — will give you a more accurate picture and likely raise your score.
+They sit as persistent open items and drag the denominator of your score upward without any corresponding completions.
+Oldest-open-task lists that stretch back months or years usually mean a cleanup pass — completing, canceling, or deleting them — will give a more accurate picture and likely raise the score.

 When a Score Below 1.0x Is Fine

-A score below 1.0x during certain periods is not a warning sign — it's a natural reflection of how work happens.
-When you kick off a major project, you'll create a lot of tasks at once and completion will lag behind creation for a few weeks.
-When you're in a research or planning mode, you're building inventory before you start executing.
-When life gets unusually busy, completions slow down even if you're working just as hard.
+A score below 1.0x during certain periods isn't a warning sign — it's a natural reflection of how work happens.
+When something big starts, a lot of tasks get created at once and completion lags behind creation for a few weeks.
+In a research or planning stretch, inventory builds before execution does.
+When life gets unusually busy, completions slow down even when the effort doesn't.

-The pattern that warrants attention isn't a single low reading — it's a sustained downward trend over several consecutive 30-day windows, or a score that has been below 1.0x for long enough that you've lost confidence in your task list as a reliable view of your actual work.
+The pattern that warrants attention isn't a single low reading — it's a sustained downward trend over several consecutive 30-day windows, or a score that's been below 1.0x long enough to erode confidence in the task list as a reliable view of the real work.
 A brief dip followed by recovery is normal variation.
 A floor that keeps dropping is a signal.

 Using Filters to Diagnose Your Score

 The most powerful use of Task Velocity isn't the overall number — it's the filtered number.
-Premium users can filter the velocity chart by Folder, Context, Priority, and Status using the gear icon on the velocity card in the Dashboard.
+Premium unlocks filtering the velocity chart by Folder, Context, Priority, and Status from the gear icon on the velocity card.
 Each filter changes the score to reflect only the tasks that match.

 The diagnostic value is in the comparison.
-If your overall velocity is 1.1x but filtered to your largest project folder it drops to 0.5x, you've found where the backlog is accumulating.
-If filtering by a specific context produces a dramatically different score than filtering by another, you're seeing an imbalance in how different types of work are moving.
+An overall velocity of 1.1x that drops to 0.5x once filtered to the largest folder has found where the backlog is accumulating.
+A specific context producing a dramatically different score than another context is an imbalance in how different types of work are moving.
 The overall score smooths over these differences; the filtered score surfaces them.

 The Weekly Velocity Review

 The most useful habit around Task Velocity isn't watching the number daily — it's checking it as part of a weekly review.
-Once a week, look at the score and the trend.
-Ask two questions: is it moving in the direction you'd expect given how the week went, and is anything unusual worth investigating?
+Once a week, the score and the trend are worth two questions: is it moving in the direction the week suggests, and is anything unusual worth investigating?

 The goal isn't to maximize the number.
-A sustained 1.5x might mean you're completing trivial tasks while deferring important ones.
+A sustained 1.5x might mean trivial tasks are getting cleared while important ones get deferred.
 A 0.9x during a hard week might be exactly right.
-What you're looking for is a pattern you understand, not a number you're optimizing.
-When the score surprises you — higher or lower than expected — that's the useful signal.
-Something in your work changed, and the velocity score is the instrument that caught it.
+What matters is a pattern that's understood, not a number that's optimized.
+When the score surprises — higher or lower than expected — that's the useful signal.
+Something in the work changed, and velocity is the instrument that caught it.

 For the broader weekly review practice that makes this habit effective, see Building a System That Actually Works.